reveng007/C2_Server/README.md

 2. Aiming to make a more stable version of C2 server, as most C2 servers tend to lag/hang and even terminate sessions unreliably.

+### Updates:

+I made my LKM rootkit repo public today.
+This can be used along with this C2 server in orde to hide the remote commections/running implants: [reveng_rtkit](https://github.com/reveng007/reveng_rtkit)

 ## :pushpin: To Do List:
 - Response becomes slow sometimes.